TriedAngle/glucose/README.md

 * this project is under heavy development and not really usable from a consumer-perspective right now.
 Expect many breaking updates as architecture and features are not decided yet.

+#### Credit
+This project is inspired by multiple other crates and I want to thank them:
+* num-traits
+* nalgebra
+* ultraviolet
+* ndarry